maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, Rinkiny covered the following topics:

-- Recalled the idea of the proof of Nielsen–Schreier Theorem
+- Recalled the idea of the proof of Nielsen–Schreier Theorem.
-- Basic notions of metric spaces
+- Basic notions of metric spaces.
-- Path Metric on Groups
+- Path Metric on Groups.
-- Motivation and Definition of Quasi-Isometry
+- Motivation and Definition of Quasi-Isometry.
-- Some Basic Examples and Proposition related to Quasi-Isometry
+- Some Basic Examples and Proposition related to Quasi-Isometry.
-- Proof of $\mathbb{R}$ and $\mathbb{Z}$ being quasi isometric
+- Proof of $\mathbb{R}$ and $\mathbb{Z}$ being quasi isometric.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec4.pdf)<br>